 According to Yonhap news agency, on the evening of November 21, the South Korean military said North Korea launched an object that Pyongyang claimed was a spy satellite.

-Previously, on November 20, Mr. Kang Ho-pil, Director of Operations of the Joint Chiefs of Staff (JCS) of South Korea, warned North Korea to "immediately stop" preparations for the launch of the next military reconnaissance satellite and threatened to take "necessary measures" if the plan continued.
+Earlier, on November 20, Kang Ho-pil, Director of Operations of the Joint Chiefs of Staff (JCS) of South Korea, warned North Korea to “immediately cease” preparations for its next military reconnaissance satellite launch and threatened to take “necessary measures” if the plan continues.

-South Korean people watch a news report on North Korea's satellite launch on television in Seoul, August 24, 2023.
+South Koreans watch news reports about North Korea's satellite launch on television in Seoul, August 24, 2023.
 (Photo: AFP/VNA)

-“If North Korea continues with its plan to launch a military reconnaissance satellite despite our warnings, our military will take necessary measures to protect the lives and safety of its people,” Kang Ho-pil said, declining to provide details of potential measures.
+Kang Ho-pil stated, "If North Korea proceeds with its plan to launch a military spy satellite despite our warnings, our military will deploy necessary measures to protect the lives and safety of our people," but declined to provide details about these potential measures.

-North Korea conducted two launches to put spy satellites into orbit in May and August.
+North Korea conducted two launches to put spy satellites into orbit in May and August of this year.

-Under UN Security Council resolutions, North Korea is banned from using ballistic missile technology in any form or for any purpose.
+According to a United Nations Security Council resolution, North Korea is prohibited from using ballistic missile technology in any form or for any purpose.

 (Source: Vietnamplus/Yonhap)